arunkumaraqm/Saarthi-Backend/README.md

 # To Test

 Install Postman on your system and send requests to `http://localhost:8000/v1/...` (if you're running locally, else use PythonAnywhere URLs).
 The port number 8000 is the default port that the Django project runs on.

+Please end your URLs with a slash otherwise there may be an error.